-Comprehensive Safety Update Element Objective/ Goal Proposed Action Lead Department Data Provide a summary of the annual Traffic Safety Dashboard updates to track progress. the annual Traffictakeaways of the mostSafety Dashboardrecent five years of theupdates to trackTraffic Safety Dashboard.
-Safety Focus Network Update the SFN to account for changes in the locations of crash concentrations.
+Comprehensive Safety Update Element Objective/ Goal Proposed Action Lead Department Data Provide a summary of the annual Traffic Safety Dashboard updates to track progress.
+Summarize the key takeaways of the most recent five years of the Traffic Safety Dashboard.
+Create a standardized methodology or script to analyze and visualize the data.
+Traffic Safety Data Subcommittee (likely to include Staff from Regional Planning and Data Science) Safety Focus Network Update the SFN to account for changes in the locations of crash concentrations.
 Develop a process (e.g. analysis script) to streamline SFN updates.
 Create a central database to store all future updates in one location.
 Regional Planning, Data Science Systemic Safety Analysis Update the regional Systemic Safety Analysis to account for roadway design, land use, and other changes that may affect where the highest concentration of crashes occur.
 Develop a process (e.g. analysis script) to streamline Systemic Safety updates.
 Create central database to store all future updates in one location.
 Regional Planning, Data Science Benchmark Assessment Reassess the progress of SANDAG, and its regional partners, in institutionalizing the safe system approach.
 Create a standardized methodology to streamline VZAP benchmark assessment revisions and updates.
 Regional Planning, Data Science, and Engineering & Construction Implementation Maps Provide maps illustrating where regional safety countermeasures are planned or completed.
 Create a database that tracks the stages of implementation for TransNet, California Active Transportation Program, and Local Highway Safety Improvement Program funded projects proposed in the VZAP.
 Regional Planning, Data Science Community Outreach & Education Track progress on regionwide engagement and engage partners and the public to inform safety plan update.
 Create a database of ongoing SANDAG safety outreach.
 Develop engagement plan for safety plan update.
 Regional Planning, Public Affairs